What NPK Means and How It Helps Your Plants Thrive

 The NPK ratio is essential to helping your plants thrive, so it's worth understanding how and when to apply these nutrients.

-Here's everything you need to know about NPK, what it stands for, what the numbers represent, and how to choose the best fertilizers for your vegetable garden, flowering plants, lawn, trees and shrubs, and houseplants.
+Here’s everything you need to know about NPK and how to choose the best fertilizers for your garden.

 NPK stands for nitrogen, phosphorus, and potassium: the three primary macronutrients that plants need to grow strong and healthy.
 These three nutrients are found in most fertilizers and are important for different stages of plant growth.